 I want to record mileage so I pass the cost on to my client

 Log your mileage outside of Wave as previously discussed, and then record it as a line item on your invoice, using the rate you and your client agreed upon.
+In order to add the mileage line item to the invoice, create a new product called “mileage.”
+Select “sell this” and add an income account called “reimbursed mileage” to record the amounts you invoice to your customers.
 For example, if you’ve agreed your client will pay for the mileage to drive to and from their location, at a rate of $0.55, you would create a product called “Mileage,” priced at $0.55, and enter it as a line item on the invoice.
 If you drove 50 miles, you’d enter a quantity of 50.

 I want to track my employees’ mileage so I can reimburse them

-To reimburse your employees using Payroll by Wave, click Payroll > Employees, and then the pen icon to edit the employee you’d like to reimburse.
+To reimburse your employees using Wave Payroll, click Payroll > Employees, and then the pen icon to edit the employee you’d like to reimburse.
 Select Benefits & Deductions from the left-hand menu, then click Add to Pay.
 Select “Expense Reimbursement” from the dropdown, and enter a description label (this label will appear on the stub your employee receives).

 The rate at which you must reimburse your employees for mileage varies based on jurisdiction.
 Check with your tax professional!